SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

     sudo systemctl restart SEKOIAEndpointAgent.service
     ```

+### Using file patterns

+It is possible to specify patterns in the `filepath` attribute to match multiple files.
+For example `/var/log/nginx/*.log` will match all the log files located under `/var/log/nginx/`.

+It is also possible to restrict the allowed matching characters by specifying a range between brackets.
+For example the pattern `/var/log/nginx/*[a-z].log` will match `/var/log/nginx/access.log` but not `/var/log/nginx/access.2023-02-14.log`.
+This is kind of pattern is particularly useful when log rotation is enabled.

+!!! note
+	The recursive globstart pattern `**` is currently not supported

 ## Retention

 The agent sends the host logs through the Internet.
 The agent saves logs locally on disk in a non-customizable 100 MB memory space if the Internet connection is lost.
 Once the logs exceed the buffer size, the older logs are replaced by newer ones.
 When the Internet connection is restored, the older logs are sent to Sekoia.io first.